Learn about Shakey – the first rover to embody Artificial Intelligence.

 Shakey was the first mobile robot that could reason about its own actions.
 It was able to analyze commands and break them down into basic parts on its own, whereas other robots would need to be instructed at each stage of performing a larger task.
-Shakey could visually perceive its environment, navigate from place to place, communicate using plain English, and make and execute its own action plans to solve problems.
+Shakey could visually perceive its environment, navigate from one place to another, communicate using plain English, as well as make and execute its own action plans to solve problems.
 It was able to plan out the route it was going to follow and even plot a course to avoid obstacles.

-Shakey was conceived as a way for integrating computer vision, navigation, logical reasoning, autonomous plan creation, natural language processing, and machine learning.
+The idea behind the creation of Shakey was to integrate computer vision, navigation, logical reasoning, autonomous plan creation, natural language processing, and machine learning.
 This was what made it the first project to combine physical action and logical reasoning.

 Shakey was developed at SRI – Stanford Research Institute – from around 1966 to 1972 with Charles Rosen, Peter Hart, and Nils Nilsson as project managers and many others as notable contributors.
 Defence Advanced Research Projects Agency (DARPA) funded the project.

-Shakey was about 2m tall.
+When it comes to the robot's design, Shakey was about 2 m tall.
 A wheeled mobile platform provided the robot with mobility.
-It was also equipped with an antenna for a radio link, TV camera to observe its surroundings, sonar range finders, on-borad processors, “cat whiskers” bump detectors, as well push bar to move objects.
+It was also equipped with an antenna for a radio link, TV camera to observe its surroundings, sonar range finders, on-board processors, “cat whiskers” bump detectors, as well a push bar to move objects.

 Shakey’s programming was done mainly in Lisp, which is one of the earliest programming languages, but it also used FORTRAN and responded to simple English commands.
 Other commands included PAN, TILT, but there were also GOTO statements which caused Shakey to move to a new position in the real world instead of doing so in the code.

 The STRIPS planner would formulate a plan to implement those actions.
 Typing a command like “push the block off the platform”, would initiate Shakey’s mission.
 The robot would look for a platform with a box on it.
-Once the platform was found, Shakey would locate a ramp to roll on it onto the platform, locate the box and carefully push it off the platform.
+Once the platform was found, Shakey would locate a ramp to roll onto it, locate the box and carefully push it off the platform.